skythebro/SkanksAIO/README.md

 ---

 ### DISCLAIMER
-- I cannot guarantee it will work with online hosters like G-Portal!
+- I cannot guarantee it will work on linux hosted servers!

 ```ini
 [Announcements]